russelldear/cdk/README.md

 - It's just the standard `dotnet new react` template app with a LambdaEntryPoint added.

 ### Next steps
-- Spin up a CodeBuild project in CDK to build & deploy the lambda on changes in `master`.
 - Add custom domain via CDK
 - Combine infra + lambda solutions